slmksav/RPi-pico-projects/micropython_learning/README.md

 # RPi-pico-projects
 Projects using MicroPython.
-Meant to be more than just tutorial copies, trying to apply my own sensors and functionalities, et cetera.
+Meant to be more than just tutorial copies, trying to apply my own sensors and functionalities et cetera.
-- Reaction Game
+- Reaction time game with real-time results and calculations displayed on LCD
 - Physically manageable alarm through an OLED screen that sends information remotely over MQTT protocol

 # Reaction Game